According to the US Census Bureau report, 51 million Americans age 15 years and over have some disability:

-It is a built-in feature that only reads the textual content(s) within the document.
-With this tool, you can address the users having difficulties reading different textual content(s) and those who have ADD (Attention Deficit Disorder).
-By integrating a text reader, the user can easily control the reading flow with a keyboard and/or mouse.
+The text reader feature is a built-in feature that only reads the textual content within the document.
+This tool addresses users who have difficulties reading different textual content and those who have ADD (Attention Deficit Disorder).
+By integrating a text reader, the user can easily control the reading flow with a keyboard or mouse.
 Furthermore, the user gains complete control over the rate of reading and the reader widget’s sound pitch.

-Users who have motor impairments experience difficulty with mouse use, while visually impaired or blind users regularly utilize keyboard navigation.
+Users who have motor impairments experience difficulty with mouse use, while visually impaired or blind users regularly use keyboard navigation.
 The navigation function of the keyboard meets the standard WCAG 2.0 requirements.
 It provides the users with complete accessibility allowing them to navigate the pages with only the use of a keyboard.

-I was floundering with my internet marketing programs.
+I was floundering with my Internet marketing programs.
 There are many scams and undelivered promises out there.
 When I found Umbrella, a light bulb went off in my head.
 The programs made sense, they were easy to follow, and the training and support showed me that they cared about my success.
 This is a full-throated recommendation if you want to change your life.

 Book a call today to discuss how we can help your marketing agency grow.